 Admissions is rolling: applicants will be notified of their admissions decision within between 6 and 10 weeks of submitting the completed application.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***

-Jennifer Bloom has been a consultant with Accepted for 17 years and is a Certified Professional Resume Writer (CPRW).
-She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
-If you would like help with your Foster application, Jennifer can suggest a number of options that work with any budget.
+By Jennifer Bloom, admissions consultant at Accepted for 20 years and Certified Professional Resume Writer (CPRW).
+She is an expert at guiding you to produce application materials that truly differentiate you from the rest of the driven applicant pool.
+If you would like help with your application, Jennifer can suggest a number of options that work with any budget.
 Want Jennifer to help you get accepted?
-Click here!
+Click here to get in touch!

 • Why MBA?, free guide to writing about your post-MBA goals

 • Stand Out!
 A Critical Goal for Your Application [Episode 181]

 • How to Stay Within Essay Word Limits by Reducing Verbal Verbosity

 Last updated on